iglov/ym-migrator/README.md

 Then fill `client_id` and `client_secret` in `[spotify]` section of `config.ini` with values from dashboard.
 Add `redirect_uri` to dashbord too.
 Value of URI doesn't matter for this tool so feel free to improvise.

+For youtube music authentication you should use this [manual](https://ytmusicapi.readthedocs.io/en/stable/setup.html).
+It's really stupid and complicated but we have what we have.

 Yandex.Music setup is straightforward.
 Just write your `username` and `password`.
 **Note:** If you use 2FA then enter password from Yandex.Key.